-After studying this Recommendation, the Company considers that the fact that any Director, not only the Lead Independent Director, may exercise the powers
+After studying this Recommendation, the Company considers that the fact that any Director, not only the Lead Independent Director, may exercise the powers contemplated in this Recommendation, together with the ample majority on Non-Executive Directors on the Board of Directors, this is sufficient to counteract any concentration of powers in the Executive Chairman, which is the aim pursued by the Code of Good Governance.

-• · • Executive Directors on the Board of Directors of Good Governance. ctors, this is sufficient to counteract any 35.
-The secretary of the board should especially ensure that the actions and decisions of the board follow the recommendations on good governance contained in the Code of Good Governance that are applicable to the company.
-Complies [X] Explanation [] 36.
-The full board should assess once a year and, where necessary, adopt an action plan to correct any deficiencies detected in respect of: a) The quality and effo ectiveness of the board's actions. b) The procedure and composition of its comm nittees. c) Diversity in the con nposition and powers of the board. d) The performance b y the chairman of the bo ard and ch nief executive officer of their respe ective duties. e) The performance and contribution of each director, paying special attention to the heads of the different board committees.
+35. The secretary of the board should especially ensure that the actions and decisions of the board follow the recommendations on good governance contained in the Code of Good Governance that are applicable to the company.

+- 36. The full board should assess once a year and, where necessary, adopt an action plan to correct any deficiencies detected in respect of: - a) The quality and effectiveness of the board's actions. - b) The procedure and composition of its committees. - c) Diversity in the composition and powers of the board. - d) The performance by the chairman of the board and chief executive officer of their respective duties. - e) The performance and contribution of each director, paying special attention to the heads of the different board committees.

 The different committees should be assessed based on the reports they submit to the Board and the Board will be assessed on the basis of the report it submits to the nomination committee.

 Every three years, the board will be assisted in this assessment by an external consultant, whose independence shall be checked by the nomination committee.

 The business relations that the consultant or any company in its group has with the company or any company in its group should be described in the Annual Corporate Governance Report.

 The process and areas assessed should also be described in the Annual Corporate Governance Report.

-Complies [X] Partial compliance [] Explanation [] 37. st two non-executive directors an uld be the secretary of the board.
-Complies [X] Partial compliance [] Explanation [] Not applicable [] 38. ned at all times of the bu e executive committee and all board Complies [X] Partial compliance [] Explanation [] Not applicable []
+Complies [X] Partial compliance [] Explanation []

+37. When there is an executive committee, there should be at least two non-executive directors among the members, at least one of them being an independent director, and the secretary should be the secretary of the board.

+Complies [ X ] F Partial compliance [ ] Explanation [ ] Not applicable [ ] ------------------ ------------------------ ----------------- --------------------

+38. The board should be informed at all times of the business transacted and decisions made by the executive committee and all board members should receive a copy of the minutes of executive committee meetings.

+Complies [X]

+Partial compliance []

+Explanation []

+Not applicable []

-All the members of the audit committee, especially its chairman, should be appointed on account of their expertise and experience in accounting, auditing or the management of both financial and non-financial risks.
+39. All the members of the audit committee, especially its chairman, should be appointed on account of their expertise and experience in accounting, auditing or the management of both financial and non-financial risks.

-Complies [X] Partial compliance [J Explanation [] 40. • , uld be an internal audit unit to see that the internal control and to the non-executive chairman of the board or the chairman of the au ıdi Complies [X] Partial compliance [] Explanation [] 41. committee or the board, r report directly on its imple esults achieved and the ex ment tent 1 ual work programme to the audit committee for approval by that tation, mentioning any incidents or limitations on its scope encountere to which its recommendations have been heeded, and submit to the èd Complies [X] Partial compliance [] Explanation [] Not applicable []
+40. Under the supervision of the audit committee, there should be an internal audit unit to see that the internal control and reporting systems work properly.
+This unit should report to the non-executive chairman of the board or the chairman of the audit committee.

+41. The head of the internal audit unit should submit its annual work programme to the audit committee for approval by that committee or the board, report directly on its implementation, mentioning any incidents or limitations on its scope encountered during its fulfilment, the results achieved and the extent to which its recommendations have been heeded, and submit to the committee an activity report at the end of each year.

+Complies [X]

+Partial compliance []

+Explanation []

+Not applicable []